christianmartinez0501/cmartinez_resume/docs/index.md

 __The Hickory__, Assistant Manager, Rexburg, ID

 - Learned to lead 6 other employees.
 - Conducted procedures and enforced business policies.
-- Directed verbal, written, and impersonal communication skills.
-(Unsure what you mean by this one.
-Did you teach others how to do this?)
-- Structured to work under pressure and in a fast-paced environment.
-(Unsure.
-Did you structure the operations to allow your employees to work in a fast-paced environment?)
+- Adapted to work under pressure and in a fast-pace environment.
 - Developed a team-player mindset and recognized employee strengths.

-## Volunteer Experience

-- (Consider adding this section with service projects, etc. It's okay if you don't have it.)

 <!-- ### Footer